Step 4: Full View

 When the building owners decline to implement Engineer A's bracing recommendation and the county building official has not responded, does the combination of owner inaction and regulatory non-response independently require Engineer A to escalate to additional authorities, and how does the non-imminent nature of the risk calibrate that obligation?

-Document Refusal and Escalate to Authorities Immediately Board's choice Document the owners' refusal to implement bracing in writing, advise the owners in writing of the continued structural risk and their responsibility for it, and immediately escalate in writing to the county building official's supervisor and the fire marshal, treating the combination of owner refusal and official non-response as exhausting all direct remedies and requiring multi-agency regulatory escalation
+O1 Document the owners' refusal to implement bracing in writing, advise the owners in writing of the continued structural risk and their responsibility for it, and immediately escalate in writing to the county building official's supervisor and the fire marshal, treating the combination of owner refusal and official non-response as exhausting all direct remedies and requiring multi-agency regulatory escalation Board's choice

 The Persistent Escalation Obligation requires that Engineer A continue pursuing resolution when no responsible party has acted.
 The Non-Imminent Structural Risk Persistent Client Collaboration Obligation recognizes that client collaboration and regulatory escalation are complementary duties.
 The Proportional Escalation Obligation calibrated to imminence and breadth of risk requires that the combination of owner refusal and official non-response be assessed together, the cumulative failure of all available direct remedies advances the escalation obligation even if neither factor alone would have done so.
 The Public Welfare Paramount principle establishes that owner refusal is not a private business decision when it leaves a known public hazard unmitigated.